Menu

 Before taking evening primrose oil, or any other supplement, talk to your doctor about potential risks and drug interactions.
 Even so-called natural supplements should be used with caution.

-The U.S. Food and Drug Administration (FDA) does regulate dietary supplements; however, it treats them like foods rather than medications.
+The U.S. Food and Drug Administration (FDA) does regulate dietary supplements; however, it does so under a different set of regulations than it does for "conventional" foods or drugs.
 Unlike drug manufacturers, the makers of supplements don’t have to show their products are safe or effective before selling them on the market.